A Minnesota free of ageism

 https://thischairrocks.com/

-Old School is a clearinghouse of free and carefully vetted resources to educate people about ageism and help dismantle it.
-The brainchild of anti-ageism activist Ashton Applewhite, who created it with Ryan Backer and Kyrié Carpenter, their goal is to help catalyze a movement to make ageism as unacceptable as any other kind of prejudice.
+Old School is a clearinghouse of free and carefully vetted resources to educate us about ageism and to help dismantle it.
+The brainchild of anti-ageism activist Ashton Applewhite, who created it with Ryan Backer and Kyrié Carpenter, their goal is to catalyze a movement to make ageism as unacceptable as any other kind of prejudice.

 Source: